Biscuits and Cookies · Chocolate · Christmas · No-Bake

 2. Now add 3 tablespoons of the sugar and continue to cook the onions for a further 10 minutes until they’re starting to turn golden and caramelise.

-3. Next add the remaining ingredients (the red wine vinegar, balsamic vinegar, mustard, paprika, salt and the remaining sugar).
+3. Next add the remaining ingredients (red wine vinegar, balsamic vinegar, chopped garlic, mustard, paprika, salt and the remaining sugar).
 Cook the onions for a further 30-40 minutes until the liquid has reduced and is generously coating the onions.
 You can check the chutney is ready because it’ll coat the back of a spoon.

 4. To sterilise the jam jars, place your jam jars in an oven heated at 140°C / 120°C Fan / 275°F / Gas Mark 1 for 10 minutes.

-5. Carefully fill the hot jars with the chutney and leave to cool before securing the lids.
+5. Carefully fill the hot jars with the chutney before securing the lids.
 The chutney will store at room temperature for up to one year, but once the chutney is opened it will need to be stored in the fridge and will keep for up to two months.

 Keep up to date with me on: